-Chinese is not a particular language in the same ways as, say Kannada or Hindi, is.
-Rather, it is the common name of a group of related languages (rather like the common label ‘Dravidian’ for related South Indian languages such as Kannada, Telugu and Tamil).
+Chinese is not a particular language in the same way that, for example, Kannada or Hindi is.
+Rather, it is the common name of a group of related languages (rather like the common label ‘Dravidian’ for related South Indian languages such as Kannada, Telugu, and Tamil).

 Some interesting facts about China

 - China is one of the world’s oldest and richest continuous cultures, with a history dating back to more than 5000 years.

 - China is the second-most-populous nation in the world, with over 1.4 billion people.

 - There are over a billion native Chinese speakers in today’s world, comprising around one-sixth of the world’s population.
 In addition to the People’s Republic of China and Taiwan, Mandarin Chinese is also spoken by the significantly large Chinese communities of Indonesia, Thailand, Malaysia, Singapore, Brunei, the Philippines, and Mongolia.

 - China is the second largest economy in the world and is one of the largest trading partners of the United States.

 - Every year, more and more non-native-Chinese people around the world are learning Mandarin with enthusiasm and success.
 If they all can learn it, so can you!